 Buy proper travel insurance.
 However good your planning and however physically strong you are, accidents could happen, whether it is an injury or other sicknesses.
 You'll get peace of mind spending the extra dollar on save travel.

 When in Tibet

 To prevent altitude sickness during traveling in Tibet, you should:

 Refrain from strenuous activities like running or jumping even if you get extremely excited upon your arrival in Lhasa.

 Spend two to three nights in Lhasa if you fly directly there from low elevation areas.
 This is enough for you to adjust to the new altitude.

-Jokhang Temple in Lhasa is worth a visit during your acclimatization
+Jokhang Temple in Lhasa is worth a visit during your acclimatization to the elevation

 Climb slowly.
 It is unwise to rush to high elevations, which give your body little time to acclimatize.
 Thus you should leave two or three days for breaks at each increase of 1000 meters (3,280 feet).
 Going up too fast will only make you more vulnerable to altitude sickness.
 Descend to a lower elevation if you feel very uncomfortable.

 Sleep low.
-You'll get lower oxygen levels in your blood when sleeping at higher altitude.
-So if possible, choose to spend the day in higher elevation and return to low elevation place for the night.
+You'll get lower oxygen levels in your blood when sleeping at a higher altitude.
+So if possible, choose to spend the day in a higher elevation and return to a low elevation place for the night.
 For example, you can book your accommodation 1,000 meters lower than the mountain you'll be exploring during the day.
-In addition, remember to increase your sleeping altitude no more than 500 meters (1500 feet) per night.
+In addition, remember to increase your sleeping altitude to no more than 500 meters (1500 feet) per night.